Wellington Regional Trails

 About the trail

-The 4.5km walkway begins on Courtenay Pace.
-Wind your way up through turn-of-the-century Mount Victoria villas and historic pines to reach a lookout with panoramic city views.
+The 4.5km walkway begins on Courtenay Place.
+Wind your way up Majoribanks Street through turn-of-the-century Mount Victoria villas, to the trail entrance on Lawson Place.
+Meander through historic pines to reach a lookout with panoramic city views.
 The climb through the town belt can be steep, but it’s definitely worth it for the view at the top.

 At the lookout, there are information panels and a carved wooden pou.
 Just below the summit, you’ll find the Byrd Memorial, dedicated to American polar explorer and aviator Richard Byrd.
 There is also a bronze cannon that used to be fired at noon each day between 1877 and 1900, so colonial Wellingtonians could set their watches and clocks to keep time.